 Now Available for Self-Serve Reservation at reslife.ucla.edu/reserve

 You asked and we listened:

-- An open space on the first floor of Hedrick Hall is available for you to reserve for independent study or group practice.
+- An open space on the first floor of Hedrick Hall is available for you to reserve for movement, dance, fitness, and related physical work.
 It is a carpeted space with one mirrored wall, suitable for a variety of movement-oriented activities.

 - If you have any questions for feedback, please let us know! firstname.lastname@example.org

 Our biweekly series of outdoor concerts in Sunset Village Plaza has wrapped up for 2017[18.
 We hope to see you next academic year for Open Mic Nights on the first Mondays of every month!